GNS3/vboxwrapper/README.md

 vboxwrapper
 ===========

-To control VirtualBox VM on Linux/Unix platforms
+To control VirtualBox on Linux/Unix.
+This is meant as a temporary solution while waiting for VirtualBox API and XPCOM to be ported to Python3 (main problem being the XPCOM module).